-6.12.
-Another critical factor in the success of a travel plan is ensuring that there is high-level management support from senior leaders, such as the Chief Executive and Directors, as well as Board backing, to ensure that travel plans have an opportunity to succeed.
-Utilising existing networks such as the Board Sustainability Champions Network and Exec Sustainability Leads group is also recommended.
+5.14.
+Another critical factor in the success of a travel plan is ensuring that there is high-level management support from senior leaders, such as the Chief Executive and Directors, as well as NHS board backing, to ensure that travel plans have an opportunity to succeed.

+Utilising existing networks such as the NHS board Sustainability Champions Network and Exec Sustainability Leads group is also recommended.
 These groups are crucial for knowledge sharing, raising issues, and having a forum for discussion both among sustainability champions and those responsible for delivering on sustainability issues at an executive level.
 For further information, contact your local sustainability manager or equivalent in the first instance.